Kiwi pension tension heads for showdown

 The first batch of data will be going to the New Zealand Inland Revenue Department this year.
 If this information gets into the hands of the Ministry for Social Development (which, under the agreement, it shouldn’t), Swiss pensioners in New Zealand would have to pay fines and back tax, and even face prosecution.

-(Translated from Italian by Terence MacNamee), swissinfo.ch
+Translated from Italian by Terence MacNamee, swissinfo.ch